17 English Idioms Describing Personality & Character

 I don't want my little brother hanging around with the bad eggs on the street.

-Keep reading: Face Idioms
+Keep reading: Christmas Vocabulary

 5) Down-to-earth